There’s nothing cursory about this NAD precursor.

 One way to keep cells healthy is to give them what they need to function properly.
 And one of the most important ways of doing that, is with a coenzyme called NAD (pronounced en-aye-dee).
 This molecule may be famous within the scientific community for supercharging our cells, but very few people outside of those specific fields even know what NAD is.

 Nicotinamide adenine dinucleotide (NAD) is a coenzyme discovered over 100 years ago by scientists studying fermentation.
 NAD does two essential things in the cell.
 First, it aids in the process of turning nutrients into energy—a crucial part of cellular metabolism and the beginning of every energy-driven process in our bodies.
 Second, NAD is known to boost the activity of sirtuins, an essential protein used by the cell.
-Sirtuins are credited as the key to life expectancy because when they are active and working hard, they help support overall cellular health.
+Sirtuins promote mitochondrial health and support overall cellular health when they are active and working hard.

 NAD is critical to our bodies, but the best things in life usually come in limited supply.
 NAD levels lower as we age, and our mitochondrial functions decline as well.
 There are a lot of studies right now that find evidence of a direct link between lower NAD levels and the health-related problems of aging in mice.
 Mice aren’t people, obviously, but such promising findings help guide future research in humans.